 While Session and Signal offer great privacy in communication through messages, it is interesting that they are both free.
 Simply put, you can use them free of charge.
 If you are fed up worrying about endless surveillance of the powerful, you can try Session and Signal.

-Whether you select Session or Signal, it doesn’t matter when it comes to pricing because you will not be charged for any of your choice between the two.
+Whether you select Session messenger vs Signal, it doesn’t matter when it comes to pricing because you will not be charged for any of your choice between the two.
 That’s why the price is not one of the most deciding factors you need to consider in the end since both are free private messaging apps, after all.

-session vs signal: which one is for you?
+Session vs Signal: Which one is for you?

 If you do not feel enough just exchanging messages, you surely need a private messaging app that will let you do more, including video conferencing—Signal is clearly for you.
 Also, it offers stickers and GIFs for more fun communication.
 Hence, it might not be a deal-breaker that you need to register an account to use it, especially since it does not log any IP address.